WHAT IS THE CORNEA?

 In corneal transplant surgery, the surgeon removes the central portion of the cloudy cornea and replaces it with a clear cornea, usually donated through an eye bank.
 A trephine, an instrument like a cookie cutter, is used to remove the cloudy cornea.
 The surgeon places the new cornea in the opening and sews it with a very fine thread.
 The thread stays in for months or even years until the eye heals properly (removing the thread is quite simple and can easily be done in an ophthalmologist’s office).
 Following surgery, eye drops to help promote healing and to prevent rejection of donor tissue will be needed for many months.

-THE LATEST TECHNOLOGY FOR CORNEAL TRANSPLANT
+MODERN TECHNOLOGY FOR CORNEAL TRANSPLANT

 By using the laser, a highly precise incision is created, resulting in a perfect match of the donor and the patient.
 In addition to precision that exceeds anything that can be duplicated by even a highly skilled surgeon, the laser can create complex shapes that are impossible to achieve with conventional surgery.